Sagnac/streamsave/README.md

 script-message streamsave-hostchange on_demand
 ```

+See [`6d5c0e0`](https://github.com/Sagnac/streamsave/commit/6d5c0e04472bd04ad91b5148fb0d9ad5bd9bbb72 "streamsave commit 6d5c0e0") for more info regarding the hostchange feature.

 ----

-The `quit=HH:MM:SS` option will set a one shot quit timer at script load, serving as a replacement for `autoend` when using `hostchange`; once the specified time has elapsed the player will exit.
+The `quit=HH:MM:SS` setting will set a one shot quit timer at script load, serving as a replacement for `autoend` when using `hostchange`; once the specified time has elapsed the player will exit.

 Running `script-message streamsave-quit HH:MM:SS` at runtime will reset the timer to the specified duration and restart it from the point of input; it can also be disabled entirely by passing `no`.